zackyao11/Data_Skills_2_project/README.md

 ------

 ### Suggestions and Tips:
-- Using Python requests to download data with less structure is harder than using Datareader, or using requests to download a plain csv document, and will be taken into consideration when grading.
-You can still get full credit using Datareader, but plan to put more work into a different part of your project in that case.
 - Anywhere you can use things we learned in Data Skills 1 or 2, in a way that is relevant to your project, is a good idea.
 For example, cleaning up your plots using some MatPlotLib methods we discussed is better than turning in vanilla MatPlotLib output, using formatting